stnleey/flox/docs/usage/running_engine.md

 ## Notes

+- Strategies must implement `IMarketDataSubscriber`
-- Use `Subsystem<T>` to wrap all non-ISubsystem components
+- Use `Subsystem<T>` to integrate non-ISubsystem modules
-- Strategy implementations and symbol registration should be dynamic
-- Execution is triggered via:
+- `EventHandle` + `wrap()` ensures pooled events are properly dispatched
+- To run the engine:

 ```cpp
 auto engine = builder.build();
 engine->start();
 ```

-Refer to your implementation of `EngineBuilder` to control strategy loading and exchange support.
+Use this pattern to dynamically configure symbols, connectors, and strategies at runtime.